LuisEA97/ui-components-templates/README.md

 ## Setting up TailwindCSS in React Project

 >Note:
->  You can find these installation stepes at [TailwindCSS Documentation here](https://tailwindcss.com/docs/guides/create-react-app)
+>  You can find these installation steps at [TailwindCSS Documentation here](https://tailwindcss.com/docs/guides/create-react-app)

 ### Installing TailwindCSS via NPM:
 Install Tailwind and its peer-dependencies using npm: